Part II

 The Ethical Gravity of Interconnection

 Here, interconnectedness becomes lived consequence.
-Every small choice ripples through the shared field: tone, attention, boundaries, repair.
+Every small choice alters the field: tone, attention, boundaries, silence.

 Consider the brief, transactional moment of buying a coffee: